GrabbenD/ostree-utility/README.md

 4. **Perform a clean setup:**

-   1. Install OSTree with the provided script.
+   1. Perform a takeover installation with provided script:

       **⚠️ WARNING ⚠️**